 The peaceful São Pedro de Alcantára Park.

-And it has a great little Victorian cafe for coffee, beer, and snacks…the best on a hot day.
+And it has a great little Victorian cafe for coffee, beer, and snacks…the best spot to chill out on a hot day.

 Top Memory #4: